TeamUnderdawgs/CTF-Docs/format.md

 #### Solutions:

  - If Solved:
- 	- Mention what efficient ot different ways other teams used.
+ 	- Mention what efficient or different ways other teams used.
  - Else:
  	- Describe every possible solution used by different teams.
  	- Links to their writeups.